smirfolio/MCP-tasksforge/README.md

 ### 4. Starting a New Session

 -   Simply start a new conversation with the agent in the same project directory.
+- Add the `workflow/` folder to the AI coding assistant context
 -   The agent will now find and read the local `workflow/.mcp_project_context.md` and `workflow/.mcp_history.md` files, giving it instant knowledge of the project's state without needing to call the API again.

+**Tips** After completing a user story, start a completely new chat session for the next one.
+Provide the AI with the relevant project files `workflow/` and ask it to summarize the work just completed and what remains.
+This significantly reduces token consumption, as the context in a single chat increases dramatically with each interaction.

 ## Server Tools Reference